donkey/Junk-Email-Blocking/README.md

 The purpose of the PowerShell script _JunkEmails.ps1_ are retrieves the junk e-mail entries from the Outlook **Junk E-Mail** list of blocked senders of any users mailbox, and extracts formatted output as Windows ANSI text and into an ACSII text file _extracted-JunkEmails.asc_.
 The Whitelist is created in to _extracted-TrustedEmails.asc_.

 ### Installation
-The script _junkbl.sh_ is run as an administrator on the Exchange Server in the Exchange Management Shell, suitably as a new task scheduled job, e.g. at any hour.
+The script `JunkEmails.ps1` is run as an administrator on the Exchange Server in the Exchange Management Shell, suitably as a new task scheduled job, e.g. at any hour.

 #### Run task scheduler to add new scheduled job
 For Program/script enter: